 The Snark was partly built in San Francisco.
 The morning her iron keel was to be cast was the morning of the great earthquake.
 Then came anarchy.
-Six months overdue in the building, I sailed the shell of her to Hawaii to be finished, the engine lashed to the bottom, building materials lashed on deck.
-Had I remained in San Francisco for completion, I'd still be there.
-As it was, partly built, she cost four times what she ought to have cost.

-The Snark was born unfortunately.
-She was libelled in San Francisco, had her cheques protested as fraudulent in Hawaii, and was fined for breach of quarantine in the Solomons.
+Six months overdue in the building, I sailed within two points, and with the wind almost astern she required the shell of her to Hawaii to be finished, the engine lashed to the bottom, building materials lashed on deck.
+Had I remained in and was fined for breach of quarantine in the Solomons.
 To save themselves, the newspapers could not tell the truth about her.
 When I discharged an incompetent captain, they said I had beaten him to a pulp.
 When one young man returned home to continue at college, it was reported that I was a regular Wolf Larsen, and that my whole crew had deserted because I had beaten it to a pulp.
-In fact the only blow struck on the Snark was when the cook was manhandled by a captain who had shipped with me under false pretences, and whom I discharged in Fiji.
-Also, Charmian and I boxed for exercise; but neither of us was seriously maimed.
+In fact the only blow struck on the Snark was when the cook was manhandled by a captain who had shipped